 PDP = Product development protocol

 The regulatory review process in Canada is straightforward.
 The sponsor (applicant) deals with a single regulatory agency, Health Canada.
-For class I medical devices, the manufacturer needs to apply for an establishment licence unless he or she imports or distributes it solely through someone who already holds an establishment licence.
-For medical devices that are classified as class II, III or IV, a Medical Device Licence Application must be submitted.
+For class I medical devices, the manufacturer needs to apply for a Medical Device Establishment Licence (MDEL) unless he or she imports or distributes it solely through someone who already holds an MDEL.
+For medical devices that are classified as class II, III or IV, a Medical Device Licence application must be submitted.